 Chameleon was confirmed to not appear in Mortal Kombat (2011 Video Game).
 He could appear in future games, but who knows what the future holds?
 He does have a decent fanbase, so the possibility always remains.

-- Chameleon is accessible in the Genesis version of Ultimate Mortal Kombat 3 via a Game Genie code.
+- Chameleon is accessible in the Genesis and SNES versions of Ultimate Mortal Kombat 3 via a Game Genie code.
 Although playable, he is clearly unfinished, as he has no special moves or combos.
 Furthermore, this iteration of the character does not change color, instead having the same color palette as Scorpion.
 His finishing moves are limited to stage fatalites and Scorpion's friendship.
 On top of this, his VS. screen portrait does not accurately reflect his appearance, showing a ninja with strangely distorted skin and clothing colors.
 With all of these oddities, it is not surprising that most do not consider this to be Chameleon's official debut.